Firefox Add-Ons

 Downloading and Saving

-- Use Page Title As File Name + Change Unusual Chars To Dashes 1.4 ApMod 1.0 - More details below.
+- Use Page Title as Saved File Name, Change Unusual Chars to Dashes, and Add Current Date and Time v1.4 ApMod v3.0 - More details below.

 - Video DownloadHelper - Enables you to easily save YouTube videos, among many other things (which I haven't used it for).